foldda/charian/README.md

-# Tiny Freight
+# Simple Data Delivery
-Tiny Freight is a library implementation of a generic cross-application data-exchange framework which can be seem as 'the freight service for data'.
+Simple Data Delivery (SDD) is a generic cross-application data-exchange framework dubbed as "the Post Office service for data-exchange".

-The core technology of the framework is an unconventional object-serialization method that uses a novel data format, called Recursive Delimited Array or RDA, as the data transport media.
+The key technology of the framework is an unconventional object-serialization method using a novel data format, called Recursive Delimited Array or RDA, as the data transport media.

-## The freight service for data (the concept)
+## The concept: a "Post Office" service for data exchange

-## A 'magic' data container (the requirement)
+## The key technology: an "universal" data container

-## Using Tiny Freight to transport data (an example)

-## Why use Tiny Freight (the 'pros')
+## A step-by-step data-exchange example using SDD

+## What are the benefits (i.e. the 'pros')?

 ### simplicity
-.

 ### flexibility

-## What's the catch (the 'cons')
+## What's the catch (i.e. the 'cons')?

 The burden of packing and unpacking.